DrosteOfficial/DrosteOfficial/README.md

+## WELLCOME 👋

 Hi, DorsteOfficial there!
 I'm a passionate developer with keen intrest into technology 🧑‍💻  espesialy Java (Backend) 🥤 .
 I like to spend my free time on self improvment 💪  and learning new technologies 🔧 .
 My journey in programming is driven by curiosity and a desire to improve my systems/designs. 🧠

-## WELLCOME 👋

-##Technologies
+##Main Technologies
 ☕Java is my main language it enables me to write well optimised software just Love it!!!☕ 🌱Java Spring 🌱
 ✨C# WPF✨

-##Other skills 👋
+##Other...
 html
 css
 javascript
+sql
+Bazy danych Oracle
+WebEndpoints

+##Now learninig
+Typescript React
+WebSockets